kstenerud/dogma/kbnf_v1.md

 uint(bit_count: unsigned, range: ~unsigned): expression =
     """
-    Creates an expression that matches the given range of big endian unsigned integers with the given number of bits.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian unsigned integers with the given number of bits.
     """;

 sint(bit_count: unsigned, range: ~signed): expression =
     """
-    Creates an expression that matches the given range of big endian signed integers with the given number of bits.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian 2's complement signed integers with the given number of bits.
     """;

 float(bit_count: unsigned, range: ~real): expression =
     """
-    Creates an expression that matches the given range of big endian ieee754 binary floating point values. `bit_count` must be a valid size according to ieee754 binary.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian ieee754 binary floating point values with the given number of bits.
+    Note that this will never include the special infinity values.
+    `bit_count` must be a valid size according to ieee754 binary.
     """;

 inf(bit_count: unsigned, sign: ~real): expression =